webbyrom/relais-gamin-gamine/wp-content/plugins/woocommerce-gateway-stripe/readme.txt

 = Does this support both production mode and sandbox mode for testing? =

-Yes, it does - production and sandbox mode is driven by the API keys you use.
+Yes, it does - production and Test (sandbox) mode is driven by the API keys you use with a checkbox in the admin settings to toggle between both.

 = Where can I find documentation? =